 How is all this possible?
 The way in which Jesus passes on his legacy to you is through the Holy Spirit.
-He will send the Holy Spirit to live in your heart: ‘The Friend, the Holy Spirit whom the Father will send at my request, will make everything plain to you’ (v.26, MSG).
+He has sent the Holy Spirit (the paraclete) to live in your heart: ‘The Friend, the Holy Spirit whom the Father will send at my request, will make everything plain to you’ (v.26, MSG).

 Jesus had thought it through very carefully and had made a great succession plan!

-Lord, thank you for giving me such an amazing legacy.
-Thank you that you give me the Holy Spirit, to be with me forever.
-Thank you that you live in me.
-Thank you that you and the Father come and make your home with me.
+Lord, thank you that you give me the Holy Spirit to live in me and to be with me forever.
 Thank you that you give me your peace and you promise to answer my prayers.

 However, he did not finish well due to disobedience and arrogance.
 Partial obedience is still disobedience.
 Not only did he disobey God but he ‘set up a victory monument in his own honour’ (15:12, MSG).
 How different this is from Jesus who, as we see in today’s passage, had only one aim in life – to bring glory to his Father (John 14:13).

 Samuel tells Saul, ‘When you started out in this, you were nothing – and you knew it.
 Then God put you at the head of Israel – made you king over Israel... why did you not obey God?...
 He wants you to listen to him!
-Plain listening is the thing, not staging a lavish religious production.
-Not doing what God tells you is far worse than fooling around in the occult.
-Getting self-important around God is far worse than making deals with your dead ancestors.
+Plain listening is the thing, not staging a lavish religious production… Getting self-important around God is far worse than making deals with your dead ancestors.
 Because you said No to God’s command, he says No to your kingship’ (1 Samuel 15:17–23, MSG).